mmonfils/neighborhood-lab-dsm/SUBSTACK-BLUEPRINT.md

-# Substack Layout Architecture
+# The Substack Blueprint

-This blueprint documents the editorial framework, word budgets, and publication sections governing our communication front porch at the [Substack newsletter](https://neighborhoodlabdsm.substack.com/).
+This blueprint documents the editorial framework, word counts, and publication sections governing our communication front porch at the [Substack newsletter](https://neighborhoodlabdsm.substack.com/).
 This file ensures that any independent organizer can reproduce or fork this communication strategy to support localized neighbor networks.

-## The "Front Porch Encounter" Word Budgets
+## "Front Porch" Word Budgets

 We intentionally reject long-form, academic formats.
 Every post mirrors a brief, casual sidewalk conversation.
-To keep updates quick and respectful of time, we adhere to strict word budgets that include our standard footer:
+To keep updates quick and respectful of time, we adhere to strict word budgets that include our standard footer, without counting the invitation to subscribe:

-* **The Baseline Post Blueprint (~304 Words Total):** * Body Text Target: ~150 words.
+* **The Baseline Post Blueprint (At least 300 Words Total):** * Body Text Target: 150 words.
-  * Standard Footer: 154 words.
+  * Standard Footer: 150 words.
-* **The Deep-Dive Ceiling (~454 Words Total):** * Body Text Max: 300 words.
+* **The Deep-Dive Ceiling (Up to 450 Words Total):** * Body Text Max: 300 words.
-  * Standard Footer: 154 words.
+  * Standard Footer: 150 words.

 ## Publication Sections & Core Subtitles